-Introduction of the Sustainable Community Strategy
+The purpose of the Sustainable Community Strategy

-The purpose of Ambition for All is to set out how, over the next 15 years, we will ensure that Cheshire East continues to prosper for the benefit of all residents, business and visitors.
+The purpose of this strategy is to set out how, over the next 15 years, we will ensure that Cheshire East continues to prosper.

 The activities outlined in this strategy are intended to improve the quality of life of all the people of Cheshire East and to contribute to the achievement of sustainable development through action to improve economic, social and environmental well-being across the area.
+More specifically this strategy has been developed to: